 - Headquarters: Paris, France

 Twitch is an American video game and eSports streaming network founded by Justin.tv in 2011 and bought by Amazon for $1 billion in 2014.
-It made $230 million in revenue in 2019 with 1,500 employees.
-It has three revenue streams: subscriptions, advertising, and the selling of “bits,” which users use to tip broadcasters, share emoticons with friends, and cheer on their favorite streamers.
+It made $2.8 billion in 2022 with 1,800 employees.
+It has three revenue streams: subscriptions, advertising, and the selling of “bits,” which users use to tip broadcasters, share emoticons with friends, and cheer on their favourite streamers.

 Twitch is one of the most popular entertainment sites among persons between the ages of 18 and 34.
 Every month, 3.2 million people stream live, and there are 124 million videos available on demand.
 The service has simultaneously broadcast video to 245,000 people across the world.
 It is the most widely used video service for fans of eSports and video games.